 Maurice Richardson: a conservative man

-An introduction to an upcoming article relating to the Maurice Richardson Collection donated to the Société Jersiasie Photographic Archive in 2022.
+An preview to an upcoming article relating to the Maurice Richardson Collection donated to the Société Jersiaise Photographic Archive in 2022.

-Being handed a chaotic personal archive of an individual you never knew is an enthralling and complex experience.
-It is laced with contradiction.
-Offering an intensely intimate invitation, to pull open the curtains on a private life, yet the person you see remains a fragmented reflection.
-As an archivist, you imitate an archaeologist, identifying artefacts as belonging to one strata or another, capturing records of transactions and interactions, arranging them to evidence an existence.
+Being handed a seemingly chaotic personal archive is enthralling and complex experience.
+It is laced with contradiction; offering an intimate invitation in to a person’s life, yet the individual you see remains a fragmented reflection.
+As an archivist, you imitate an archaeologist, identifying artefacts as belonging to one strata or another, capturing records of transactions, interactions between the subject and their environment, eventually arranging them in order to evidence their existence.
 The proximity of the objects to the subject, often held in their hands, created, shared and consumed by them, allows one to describe the subjects actions with great confidence but also to surmise intent and purpose.
-Stitching threads through material supports, weaving a tentative fabric depicting decisions across time and space.
+Stitching threads through material supports; weaving a tentative tapestry depicting decisions across time and space.

 AC/004/07/22/14 – Maurice Richardson, 1987-88